dustMason/redisbetween/NOTES.md

 - Local cache _must_ have overall mem bounds and upper-bound TTLs (10 minutes to start? with random jitter?)
 - IDEA: redisbetween could proactively fetch and store values as they are invalidated? would make sense for kill switches, rates and i18n maybe

-# Use cases

-- kill switches. each machine will only hit upstream once for the kill switch values and instead read almost entirely from cache. however, invalidations could cause stampedes.
-- rates. similar story as above. stampedes are possible
-- main. mixed workload. will have to study existing queries to find good candidates
-- i18n. data rarely changes, and when it does its done by a background job that batches them all out